kuderr/komainu/README.md

 - settings like in pydantic. try read .env –> ignore fail, read from host env, search for config keys (search, or create this feature for GO community) [https://github.com/kelseyhightower/envconfig]
 - ci/cd
 - auther 2.0
   - remove db, fill auth info on startup from auth-api.
+    - some kind of local (per node) accesses tree/matrix/hash?
   - listen for changes in auth info from auth-api.
-  - decode jwt with public key (hz, interesting)
+  - decode jwt with public key (interesting). jwt rsa decoding/encodin will be nice if we want to divide services by repos. + any other service can decode tokens on its side